bockp/Edge-Detection-project/edge.md

 **Fig.7: Result of FeatureJ Laplacian plugin, with various smoothing scales.
 1: Input image, 2: smoothing scale=1, 3: smoothing scale=3, 4: smoothing scale=5**

-With the Log\_Filtering plugin, we can compute the output of the LoG filtering (in a 0 to 255 range), the absolute value of filtering, the results representing the LoG values -1, 0 or 1, the zero-crossings overlaid to the input image,  and finally the output of the zero-crosing detector.
+With the Log\_Filter plugin, we can compute the output of the LoG filtering (in a 0 to 255 range), the absolute value of filtering, the results representing the LoG values -1, 0 or 1, the zero-crossings overlaid to the input image,  and finally the output of the zero-crosing detector.
 The final output is a binary image where the edge pixels are in white [Fig.8].
 All the contour lines have a single-pixel width, and due to the DoG filtering the final output is the edges of the contour zones detected by the LoG.

 ![Fig.8](images/Log_Filter.jpg)